withfig/challenge-window-events/README.md

    - Frame (`NSRect`)
    - WindowId (`CGWindowID` or another stable identifier)

+   **Edge cases to be aware of:**

+   - Which window is focused when Spotlight, Alfred or Raycast are active?
+   - Which window is focused when a menu bar item is clicked?
+   - Which window is focused when a user swipes between full screen apps/desktops/spaces?

 2. **Design a public API** in Swift for accessing window events and metadata that wraps the accessibility API and makes it more pleasant to work with